 As for the sides, I think Sarah and I are in complete agreement here.
 The mashed potatoes tasted like they were prepared from a box, and looked like it too.
 They weren’t atrocious, but they weren’t very good, either.
 It seemed like the answer to their poor flavor was to throw some butter at them.
 Not altogether unexpected for comfort food, but still disappointing.
 The green beans and biscuit were much better, both having a really good flavor.

 After seeing the portion sizes for the entrees, we opted against dessert for this meal.
 They all looked good and sizable, although some were expensive.
 Honestly, though, I don’t know if I can eat Plaza Inn dessert during non-holiday times of year.
 If you are going around Halloween or Christmas, you must purchase a Yule Log.
 Or three.
 The Yule Log is the stuff of legends at Disneyland, and for good reason.
 Not only is it delicious and beautifully crafted, but it’s reasonably priced relative to many smaller and pre-packaged desserts.
 If that doesn’t sway you, it was also highlighted as one of the top holiday desserts by Guy Fieri on the 2009 Food Network special, “Guy’s Disney Holiday.”
-Guy doesn’t just eat any crap-food he finds at random hole-in-the-wall dives.
-He has discerning taste.
+Guy doesn’t just eat any crap-food he finds at random hole-in-the-wall dives (well, he sorta does, but whatever).
 If he liked it, you know it must be excellent.

 How does the Yule Log taste?
 Succinctly put, it is the culinary embodiment of “awesomeness.”
 It is wholly different than fruit cake; for some reason I thought the two were synonymous before I tasted this edible gem!
 It may come as no surprise for you to now learn that I am not a master-chef.
 Less succinctly put, the Yule Log is the perfect combination of sponge cake and cream, with rich pumpkin or chocolate mousse.
 None of the flavors overpowers or is too rich, meaning a single guest can easily conquer this entire largely-sized dessert.

 Overall, whether you will enjoy Plaza Inn at Disneyland comes down to whether you enjoy the simple pleasures of well-prepared comfort food and, more importantly, whether you like fried chicken.
 If you don’t enjoy either, it may not be your cup of tea.
 If you enjoy fried chicken, going to Plaza Inn is a no brainer.
-Note that the score below was arrived at in considering Sarah’s opinion and my opinion, and as a result, is lower than it would be if it were just my opinion (10/10).
+Note that the score below was arrived at in considering Sarah’s opinion and my opinion, and as a result, is lower than it would be if it were just my opinion (I’d give it a 10+/10).

 I started the review with a quote from one of America’s great visionaries, so it’s fitting to end it with another: